 If a sale is declined, the card holder would need to contact their issuing bank for further clarification regarding why the attempt was not authorized, and to resolve any issues that may exist.
 If it is a corporate or business card, the person may need to contact the team at their company who provided them the card.
 In rare cases, if the decline is due to an expired card and the data on file in Eleyo is updated, the card holder would also need to verify with the issuer (something may not have been activated properly from the issuer side).
 Staff should not attempt the sale again until the card holder has verified with the issuing bank that the reason for the initial decline has been resolved or use a different payment method.

 Refunds can only be issued back to the original payment method or by paper check.
 In many cases, the issuing bank will accept a refund even if the account has changed.
 It is then up to the issuing bank to get those funds to the consumer.
 If the refund was successfully issued within the Eleyo system, the person would need to contact the issuer to verify when and how the funds will be provided to them.
 Even if the account is closed, the issuing bank can choose to issue the refund using a different method (i.e. mail a check to the consumer).

 Recently, banks have also started to reflect declines related to refunds when it is no longer a valid card to refund to (i.e. for a closed, compromised or blocked account, etc).
-In some cases, the system will show Error Executing Transaction (140) or Error (381).
+In some cases, the system will show Error Executing Transaction (140) or Card Number Error (381).
 That also indicates a decline from the bank related to the refund.
 If a person has used a gift card or pre-paid card branded with a credit card logo (Visa, MasterCard, Amex), the message may be Account Not Found.
 This is also a decline.